fake-news-UFG/FactChecks.br/README.md

 ### Duplication
 There are 23,467 sources in total, of which there are 20,028 unique sources.
 The biggest overlap is between "FakeRecogna" and "Central de Fatos".
 There is no source in common between all datasets.

+From 3303 duplicated sources,  we excluded 240 contradictory examples, in which one dataset indicates that source alledges “fake” while not alledges as "not fake".

 ![image](https://github.com/fake-news-UFG/FactChecks.br/assets/28462295/f2893e43-963a-46e7-a59c-8ece327cc215)